kpavlov/jreactive-8583/README.md

 You may:

+- enable message logging.
+As of 0.2.2 logging is disabled by default (#50).
 - enable and disable printing of sensitive information, like PAN
 - customize which fields should be masked in logs
 - enable and disable printing field descriptions